DSharpPlus/DSharpPlus/docs/articles/basics/first_bot.md

 <br/>
 We'll only need the `DSharpPlus` package for the basic bot we'll be writing in this article.<br/>
-Select it from the list then click the `Install` button to the right.
+Select it from the list then click the `Install` button to the right (after verifing that you will be installing the **latest 4.0 version**).

 ![Install DSharpPlus](/images/basics_first_bot_08.png)